njorogedk/JavaScript-Drum-Kit/README.md

 # JavaScript-Drum-Kit
 ## JavaScript Drum Kit #javaScript30

-It is a simple project which does the following:
+A JavaScript project which does the following:

 Attach a sound to a keyboard key using keyCodes
 Play the sound when the key is pressed.